git-town/git-town/website/src/advanced-syncing.md

 # Advanced Branch Syncing

 Git branches can be used in many different ways.
-When properly configured, you can run `git sync` or `git sync --all` any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.
+When properly configured, you can run `git sync` or `git sync --all` at any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.

 ## Branch Ownership